JonWil91/milestone-4/README.md

 * **Navbar** - On all devices the navbar has a brand logo in the top left hand corner which takes the user to the home page.
 The navigational links are contained within a burger menu on tablet and mobile devices in the top right hand corner.
 Rather than these links dropping down in a vertial list as is the norm, on tablet the 6 navigational links are displayed in a row, and on mobile they are displayed as two rows of three as this looks clear and appealing for the user.
 There is a search bar which is used to search for names or descriptions of products in the Gallery page.
 This search bar is displayed next to the brand logo on desktop, and on tablet and mobile is displayed central and below the brand logo and burger menu.
 There is also a link to the user's cart, which is presented with a cart logo and a number demonstrating the current value added to the cart, starting at £0.00.
 -- The Account button in the navbar will display differently depending on the user's log in status.
 If a user is not logged in the Account button will drop down to provide the user the option to regiser or log in.
 If a user is logged in, the Account button will change from 'Account' to the user's username.
 The button will also dropdown with an option to view their profile or log out.
 If a Superuser is logged in, the Account dropdown will also include Product Management and Blog management, in which new products or blog posts can be added to the site.

-* **Messages** - When a user makes various actions, or actions fail to execute a message appears at the top right corner of the screen.
+* **Messages** - When a user makes various actions, or actions fail to execute, a message appears at the top right corner of the screen.

 * **Register** - When a user clicks the Account dropdown and selects register, they are presented with a form to fill out.
 They have to fill in their email address two separate times, ensuring they match, a username, and a password twice, again ensuring they match.